Glossary of Library Research Terminology

 Cross reference.
 Pointer or link from an entry in an index to one or more other entries in the index.
 Links between synonyms and antonyms.
 In a controlled vocabulary database, names and topics use standardized terminology.
 A cross reference may point from a non-standard (variant) form to a standardized form.
 For example, a cross reference might point from "CALVIN, JOHN" (incorrect form) to "CALVIN, JEAN 1509-1564" (correct form).
 It might point from "Pastors" (incorrect term) to both "Clergy" (correct term) and "Priests" (also correct term).
 Cross references may also link standard terms to other standard terms in a hierarchy of broader, narrower and related terms.
 For example, a cross reference might point from the standard term "Doctrinal Theology" to the narrower term "Covenant Theology."
 Both terms are used in the database.
 This hierarchical network of terms may be governed by a thesaurus which lists all the standardized terms with definitions and cross references.

 Database.
 Information or data stored on a computer and organized and indexed for quick and flexible searching and retrieval.
 Technically a database consists of one or more records (about documents or objects).
-Examples of databases available at Turpin Library include BIBLOS, the ATLA religion database, the TLG database of ancient Greek documents, Accordance Bible study resources, and the Jupiter Images clipart database.
+Examples of databases available at Turpin Library include WorldCat, the ATLA religion database, the TLG database of ancient Greek documents, and Accordance bible study resources.
 Many are listed here.

 Descriptor.
 See Subject headings.